-An added highlight of Tournament Week in Kalamazoo is the Rx Optical / Greenleaf Trust and Greenleaf Hospitality exhibition - players to be determined.
-This event is scheduled for the evening of Friday, August 2.
+An added highlight of Tournament Week in Kalamazoo is the Rx Optical / Greenleaf Trust and Greenleaf Hospitality exhibition featuring 8-time Grand Slam Champion Mats Wilander.
+This event is scheduled for the evening of Saturday, August 2.
 Click on the Past Winners tab for a list of past exhibition players.

 The USTA Boys 18s & 16s National Championships represents tennis at its finest, whether in the first round, finals, or the exhibition.
 Come share the excitement, cheer for your favorite players... and get a glimpse of future superstars in action.

 An ideal setting for the USTA Boys 18s & 16s National Championships, Kalamazoo College offers beautiful architecture, landscaping and inviting charm.
 Home to the National Championships since 1943, the College's Stowe Tennis Stadium features eleven well-maintained hard-courts, as well as excellent seating for over 3,000 spectators.
 In addition, our affiliation with Western Michigan University affords us the use of their 20-court Raymond Sorensen complex.
 The Markin Racquet Center on the campus of Kalamazoo College, provides four indoor courts that can be used during inclement weather.

 • 1946 - To prevent losing the tournament to another community, Kalamazoo constructs a new stadium, at a cost of $5,000, and names it for Dr. Stowe.
 Tournament moved to its present site; the surface of the nine courts was red clay.
 Admission was charged for the first time - $1.20 for semis and finals.
 Player entries grow to 112.

 • 1953 - The first broadcast of the tournament finals by WKZO-AM radio.